 The national partnership most central to our program has been as a site within the NSF LTER Network.
 As one of the original cohort of 6 sites within this network, the Jornada has participated in the LTER since 1982.
 A proposal to NSF for a 6-year renewal for our participation in this program will be submitted in February 2012.
 The PI for this program is Dr. Deb Peters, an ARS scientist within our Unit.

-The Jornada is a member institution and relocatable site within the Southwest Domain of the newly-formed NEON (NEON; http://www.neoninc.org/about/members).
-The 3 NEON sites within this Domain are slated for construction in 2012.
+The Jornada is a member institution and relocatable site within the Southwest Domain of the newly-formed NEON (http://www.neoninc.org).
+The three NEON sites within this domain are slated for construction in 2012.